 So that’s it.
 That’s all I can think of for tips for travelling with kids.
-Like I said, sorry if you were looking for the best high chair and booster seat travel with kids blog.
-If you are still here you obviously enjoyed it!
-We have travelled with babies and all I will say is I’ve erased it out of my memory forever.
-Toddlers and travelling was bloody hard work.
-Teenagers and travelling, on the other hand, is fabulous.
+Like I said, sorry if you were looking for the best high chair and booster seat travel with kids blog but I/m guessing if you are still here you obviously enjoyed it!
+We have travelled as a family for a many years, please try it – it’s fabulous.

 Just don’t forget the extra battery pack, for God’s sake.